camillefrancq/sml5202-final-francq/page3.md

 <h2>Greetings</h2>
 These are the words you must know before a trip to Belgium because knowing them is an easy way to show people that you care about Belgium and its peoples.
+Remember, how you say “hello” in French depends on your relationship with the other person, and the social setting.
+So at the end of this article, there is a section with French etiquette tips, dos, and dont’s.

 <table style="width:100%">